 If Kite is installed properly, you should see a small Kite logo at the bottom right corner of the PyCharm window.
-Hovering your mouse over this icon will tell you the current status of Kite.
+Clicking this icon opens a menu that will tell you the current status of Kite.

 There are a handful of possible states Kite can be in, as described in the following table:

 |Kite is not installed||The Kite Engine is not installed.|